 \subsection{Estimating mass-loss rate from the red giant companion}

-Using a simple CSM profile, we can estimate the mass-loss rate from the red giant companion.
+Using a simple circumstellar material (CSM) profile, we can estimate the mass-loss rate from the red giant companion.
 The radio light curve of RS Oph is compared to non-thermal emission produced through the blast-wave mechanism of supernovae \citep{chevalier1998synchrotron}.
-Details of how the model is applied to explain radio emission from novae is presented in \citet{nyamai2021radio}.
-The model depends on mass of the ejected envelope, $M_{\rm ej}$, the radial ($R_{\rm shock}$) and velocity ($V_{\rm shock}$) profile of the ejecta, velocity of the red giant wind ($V_{\rm wind}$) and spectral index of electrons producing non-thermal emission ($p$).
+Details of how the model is applied to explain radio emission from novae are presented in \citet{nyamai2021radio}.
+The model depends on the mass of the ejected envelope ($M_{\rm ej}$), the radial ($R_{\rm shock}$) and velocity ($V_{\rm shock}$) profile of the ejecta, velocity of the red giant wind ($V_{\rm wind}$) and spectral index of electrons producing non-thermal emission ($p$).

-Different studies following the nova outburst in $1985$, $2006$ and $2021$ estimate an ejecta shell mass of $3-5~\cdot 10^{-6}~\textrm{M}_\odot$ \citep{hjellming1986radio, das2015abundance, pandey2022study}.
+Different studies following the nova outbursts in $1985$, $2006$ and $2021$ estimate an ejecta shell mass of $3-5~\cdot 10^{-6}~\textrm{M}_\odot$ \citep{hjellming1986radio, das2015abundance, pandey2022study}.
 Here, we consider an ejecta of mass $M_{\rm ej} = 4~\cdot 10^{-6}~\rm{M}_\odot$.
+The ejecta mass is not varied in the modelling since it is relatively well-constrained.
+Some tests were performed to vary the ejecta mass within the range $M_{\rm ej} = 3-5~\cdot 10^{-6}~\rm{M}_\odot$ for a given mass-loss rate, but this does not make any significant changes for the predicted light curves.
 Given that the compact object orbits within the red giant wind, the radius and velocity of the radio luminosity producing blast wave depend on the density of the nova ejecta and the density of the circumbinary material.
 The dynamics of such a shockwave have been described in \citet{nyamai2021radio}.
-Presence of a shock in RS Oph has been detected during the $1985$, $2006$ and $2021$ outbursts \citep{hjellming1986radio, sokoloski2006x, pandey2022study}.
+The presence of a shock in RS Oph has been detected during the $1985$, $2006$ and $2021$ outbursts \citep{hjellming1986radio, sokoloski2006x, pandey2022study}.
 The evolution of the shock wave is described by two phases, the free expansion where the ejected mass is much larger than the surrounding medium and the Sedov-Taylor phase where the swept-up material increases significantly \citep{bode1985model, Tang2017}.
-Theoretically, during the free expansion phase, $R_{\rm shock} \propto t$ and $V_{\rm shock}$ is constant.
+Theoretically, during the free expansion phase, $R_{\rm shock} \propto t$ and $V_{\rm shock}$ are constant.
 During the Sedov-Taylor phase, $R_{\rm shock}\propto t^{0.67}$ and $V_{\rm shock}\propto t^{-0.33}$ \citep{nyamai2021radio}.
 These estimates depend on the density profile of the ejecta as $\rho_{\rm ej} \propto r^{-2}$, where $r$ is the radial distance from the compact object.